-Class Dojo is a communication app for the classroom.
+Class Dojo is a communication app for the classroom that can be used by the homeroom teachers based on the needs of the class (homeroom decides).
 It connects teachers, parents, and students who use it to share photos, videos, and messages throughout the school day.
 Some teachers use Class Dojo to share classroom experiences and bring big ideas to life in their classrooms and homes.

-Electronic Devices (Phones, iPads)
+Electronic Devices (Phones, iPads, Smart Watches)

 In school, students should not use mobile phones, portable music devices, and electronic games unless for educational purposes.
-Students should keep these devices in their lockers or in their bags.
+Students should give their phones to the homeroom teacher.
+The phones will be kept in plastic boxes by the homeroom teacher.
 In case of disobedience, teachers have the right to take a certain device away from them and return it back at the end of the day.
-The school cannot be held responsible for the loss of or damage to valuable electronic equipment.